Modifying and Enforcing Divorce + Custody Agreements in Connecticut

-At The Family Law Firm of Healy + Eliot PLLC, our Connecticut family law attorneys help clients seek post-divorce modifications that reflect major lifestyle changes for ex-spouses, parents, and children, such as relocation, remarriage, illness, and financial difficulties.
+At The Family Law Firm Healy Eliot + McCann, our Connecticut family law attorneys help clients seek post-divorce modifications that reflect major lifestyle changes for ex-spouses, parents, and children, such as relocation, remarriage, illness, and financial difficulties.

 For those having trouble with an ex-spouse following the rules, we can help to establish new boundaries and enforce the terms that already exist in their agreements.
 Call our New Canaan law office now at 203-652-8018 or reach out to us directly here to schedule your fully confidential initial consultation.